jundalisay/sp/content/en/research/yogananda/autobiography/chapter-05.md

 ---
-title: "The Saint With Two Bodies"
+title: "A “Perfume Saint” Displays His Wonders"
 heading: Chapter 5
 description: ""
 c: "indigo"
-weight: 950
+weight: 140
 ---

-A “Perfume Saint” Displays His Wonders

 “To every thing there is a season, and a time to every purpose under the heaven.”